 About Krista

-After obtaining a Bachelor of Kinesiology at the University of Calgary, Krista realized her true passion was singing.
-With a constant pursuit and focus on developing her operatic voice, she earned a Licentiate and Master’s degree in Music from the Schulich School of Music of McGill University, participated in the Calgary Opera Emerging Artists Program.
+Krista's journey from a Bachelor of Kinesiology at the University of Calgary to the world of opera is a testament to her deep passion and determination.
+With an unwavering focus on honing her operatic voice, she achieved both Licentiate and Master’s degrees in Music from the Schulich School of Music at McGill University and was a part of the prestigious Calgary Opera Emerging Artists Program.

 Opera Canada Magazine